 (1) tp (5) in a nutshell: Focus on users

 Reviewing the five guidelines in our team, it occurred that all of them relied on the sole understanding of what really matters to stakeholders and especially to users.

 Without such understanding, it is really difficult to reduce functionality to the essential and to provide the right quality user interface.
 Building the system-up from the walking skeleton and scaling it to more processes and products after the first release remains hazardous and the rat race for features is unstoppable.

 In our project we establishes a tight feedback loop with users and customers:

 - First we talked to the user what they do today, what works well, what not so well and where do they really need improvement.

-- Second we drafted the coming system with early prototypes (mostly mock-ups of the user interface) of the new software and reflected our understanding by letting users participate in a work simulation based on these mock-ups.
+- Second we drafted the coming system with early prototypes (mostly mock-ups of the user interface) of the new software and reflected our understanding by letting users experience it.

 - Third we had weekly meetings where we showed and let users try our very early product increments.

 - Fourth, once we had the walking skeleton we gave to users and they were able to do some work their in what we called a dry run.

 - Fifth, we broke our project in several releases and learned from the real life feedback what really matters before we scaled our solution to all processes and sports events.
 And of course, we started with uncritical events.